Join today and get outside at one of our 60+ wildlife sanctuaries. New Individual and Family memberships are just $35! Start your membership

 Community Engagement

-Our design process has included hosting nine community meetings in four languages, providing a forum for Lowell residents and organizations to shape the programming and research to come - if we are successful in raising the funds necessary to purchase the property.
+Centering the needs and desires of the surrounding community in the design process for Pawtucket Farm has been a priority from the start: we hosted nine community meetings in four languages, providing a forum for Lowell residents and organizations to shape the programming and research to come.
+That is, if we are successful in raising the funds necessary to open the property to the public.

 What Makes This Land Special